MystenLabs/encrypted-nft-poc/README.md

 ### AWS S3 setup

 When creating the bucket make it public with ACL enabled with the option `Bucket Owner preffered`.
-Next create an IAM user to get the access key and secret and explained here.
+Next create an IAM user to get the access key and secret and explained <a href="https://blog.devgenius.io/upload-files-to-s3-on-frontend-80436293">here</a>.